nicolasff/webdis/README.markdown

 * Enrich config file:
 	* Provide timeout (maybe for some commands only?).
 What should the response be?
 504 Gateway Timeout?
 503 Service Unavailable?
 * Multi-server support, using consistent hashing.
-* Database selection in the URL? e.g. `/7/GET/key` to run the command on DB 7.
-	* This might not be very useful, databases will be deprecated from Redis at some point.
 * SSL?
 	* Not sure if this is such a good idea.
 * SPDY?